marktnoonan/cy-validators-example/README.md

 Topics to cover:

 - Use of slots / Nested uses of the same component (related to slots)
-- Component Testing with a router
+- Component Testing with a router - especially the real router
 - Depth of full validations / Existence checks
 - Multiple instances of same component on a page / Identifying specific instances with data-cy
 - Refactoring - change code, keep selectors, tests should still pass, then update tests.
 - Reporting - can we buildup a log of what parts of the component tree were tested?
 - Tooling - using `$0.closest('[data-cy-component]').dataset.cyComponent` to show component names in various places like playground

+Shenanigans:

+- data-cy-component
+- grabbing the top-level component element
+- conditionals within states (eg, active vs inactive) header nav items - make new state fn or fork assertions within a given state?
+- hover/focus states etc.
+- explain `mergeOptions` and/or find a better name for it, or find a way to do this from `cy.validate` and not have to pass things

 ## Project setup
 ```